Biomedical Knowledge Graphs and Literature AI

 Cross-Corpus Intelligence

 The most useful literature systems will connect publications, patents, clinical trials, conference abstracts, regulatory labels, omics datasets, and internal reports.
-This is theoretically powerful because early signals often appear outside peer-reviewed literature.
+This is useful because early signals often appear outside peer-reviewed literature.
 It is also difficult because identifiers differ, corporate naming changes, and trial endpoints rarely map cleanly to mechanistic claims.

 This is where entity resolution becomes a strategic capability.
 Without stable identifiers for genes, proteins, compounds, indications, sponsors, trial assets, and mechanisms, cross-corpus search produces noise.